Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 During the tours with Jac-Peter Tölkes and my wanderings through Murnau, I was able to experience how closely the landscape and cultural development are interwoven here.
 Some places particularly surprised me - not necessarily because they are well-known, but because of details that you only notice when you take your time.

-The Murnau Castle Museum
+The Schlossmuseum Murnau

-In Castle Museum In addition to many works by the artists of the „Blue Rider“, there is also a Permanent exhibition on the life and work of Ödön von Horváth and an impressive Reverse glass art collection, in which I even saw a work by Gerhard Richter discovered (Ifrit, 2010).
+At the Schlossmuseum I was particularly surprised by the richness of the collection.
+I had not expected to see so many works by Blue Rider artists here.
+In addition, there is a permanent exhibition on the life and work of Ödön von Horváth, as well as an impressive reverse-glass painting collection, where I even discovered a work by Gerhard Richter discovered (Ifrit, 2010).
 The museum is very well designed, clearly laid out and at the same time provides deep insights into the background - a place where you can easily spend several hours if you get involved with the art.
 For me, it is one of the highlights of Murnau.

 View over the Staffelsee from the Seehausen viewpoint shortly after sunset - a metal cross on a concrete base in the foreground